Aquanty/rtd-hgs/docs/source/index.rst

 #. **ton_val(i), esvfile(i), i=1,npanel** Time on [T] and name of file
    containing elemental stress values [L] list.

-| At each timestep, the simulation time is compared to the set of
-  time-on values to determine whether or not to apply the current set of elemental stress values by reading the next file in the list.
+At each timestep, the simulation time is compared to the set of time-on values to determine whether or not to apply the current set of elemental stress values by reading the next file in the list.
 Input files are free-format ASCII files that contain a list of elemental stress values, one for each element in the 3-D domain, expressed as equivalent freshwater head.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Elemental stress field from files

 .. _sec:io_surface_flow: